[ Download a printable copy of our tattoo aftercare: Caring for Your New Tattoo ]

 What to Expect…

-Once you leave the studio, the tattoo is your responsibility.
+Once you leave the studio, the tattoo is your responsibility to take care of.